AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 ## Exported data {#exported-data}

-For [!DNL Amazon S3] destinations, [!DNL Platform] creates a `.csv` file in the storage location that you provided.
+For [!DNL Pega Profile Connector] destinations, [!DNL Platform] creates a `.csv` file in Amazon S3 storage location that you provided.
 For more information about the files, see [Activate audience data to batch profile export destinations](../../ui/activate-batch-profile-destinations.md) in the segment activation tutorial.